 Yes, all regulated crypto CFD brokers allow for shorting of Bitcoin.

-While BTC trading is legal in many countries of the world, it’s always a good idea to cross-check with your local laws to confirm.
+While BTC cryptocurrency trading is legal in many countries of the world, it’s always a good idea to cross-check with your local laws to confirm.

 You can normally locate regulatory information in the bottom-most section of the broker site’s homepage.